 Future Generations Climate Justice Project

-Future Generations – Climate Justice Project seeks to explore and highlight the systemic and human rights issues related to the climate crisis.
+Future Generations: Climate Justice Project seeks to explore and highlight the systemic and human rights issues related to the climate crisis.

-With this partnership, we will bring the unique voices of young people who are missing from the climate discourse.
+The Future Generations Project brings the unique voices of young people who are missing from the climate discourse.
 Young people from marginalised, rural, and disadvantaged backgrounds are often left out of the conversation and their reality is oftentimes not represented in national and global policies as a result.

 - Creating the space for young people to explore the topic of Climate Justice